luiscielak/idd510_17sp/lessons/08-project-setup/lesson-08.md

-### File Folder Structure
+## File Folder Structure

 Having your project organized is key.
 Before you begin working on your project, setup your folder structure.
 This will allow you to keep a clear and organized mind throughout your project.

 - **_assets:** This folder contains fonts, icons, images, logos.
 These are to be shared with internal/external teams and it includes everything needed to build the app/site.

 - **_exports:** This folder has all your design exports such as JPG, PNG, SVG files.
-Any time you export your design, they go here.
+Any time you export your designs, they go here.

 - **build:** This folder contains your source code along with any other code examples, references or modules.